simonneutert/git-hire/Readme.md

 then, from that terminal open your IDE of choice, like
 `$ code .`

-or have in your `.zshrc` 🤗 or whatever your shell loads at start
+or have it in your `.zshrc` 🤗 or whatever your shell loads at start

 🥳 happy times in the REPL